 - A statement of how these requirements are qualitatively beyond the normal course requirements

 Students pursuing Honors Options will be graded on the same measures and with the same percentages as their classmates as outlined in the course syllabus.
 The additional work completed for the Honors Option will carry a separate grade determined by the faculty member at the end of the semester.
 Honors Options will be awarded to students who receive an A or B final course grade and an A or B on the additional assignments.

-The contract must be submitted to firstname.lastname@example.org and approved by Dr. Lisa Perdigao, Assistant Vice President, Honors College.
-For Spring 2021, the deadline for submitting Honors Option contract forms is Monday, January 25, 2021.
+The contract must be submitted to firstname.lastname@example.org and approved by Assistant Provost Dr. Munevver Mine Subasi.
+For Fall 2021, the deadline for submitting Honors Option contract forms is Monday, August 30, 2021.

 Faculty Member’s Responsibility

 - The faculty member must approve an appropriate plan of Honors study with the student and meet with the student at least twice during the semester to discuss the student’s progress toward the requirements.